Application for research funding by Winetech

 - WINETECH to be invited to thesis defenses or dissertations of all WINETECH funded projects.

-- Researchers to contact the WINETECH office if requested by other industries to do Knowledge Transfer actions (E.g presentations at information days).
+- Researchers have to contact the WINETECH office if requested by other industries to do Knowledge Transfer actions (E.g presentations at information days).

 - WINETECH must be present if any discussions occur with other parties that involve commercialisation options from Winetech funded research.